jakofranko/woodsCYOA/readme.txt

 Instructions:

 Download a copy of this repository as a ZIP file (there's an option in the top toolbar).
 Make sure that you UNZIP the folder before viewing.
+Then, right click on the index.html and select "open as/with" and choose your favorite browser.

 OR (copy, fork, pull request, whatever the verbiage is) and open up the index file in your browser of choice.